ejolsson/backend-vapor/README.md

 - RestaurantOffersEndPointsPostMan.json : File to load calls to server endpoints in PostMan.
 (The access token has to be managed in the headers of some of the calls).

 En la carpeta de documentación se puede encontrar:
-- Fichero Draw.io  con los Modelos Relacionales (completo y simplificado)-
+- Fichero Draw.io  con los Modelos Relacionales (completo y simplificado)
 - Imagen Modelo Relacional Completo.
 - Imagen Modelo Relacional Simplificado (el implementado)
 - Documentación de xCode del servidor (el fichero comprimido).